-If you love peanut butter cookies, you have to try these.
+If you love peanut butter sandwich cookies, you have to try these.
 Made with Jenkins Hell Fire Pepper Jelly, a spicy pepper jelly I brought home from Santa Monica, this recipe gives you cookies with a crisp and light shell, a creamy peanut butter filling and a lingering kick of sweet hot peppers.

 But since I got this recipe from Jenkins, it’s only fair that I tell you a little bit more about it, right?
 And it has an interesting story.
 Founded by Hillary Danner (Gwyneth’s cousin) and her friend Maria Newman, the pepper jelly was inspired by the abundance of fruit trees growing on Hillary’s historic California property and the vegetables in her new garden.
 Made with a blend of seven fresh peppers, organic sugar, vinegar and pectin, it’s great paired with cheese, used as a marinade or glaze for meat, and addition to sandwiches, and most likely a very nice add-in for one of our family’s favorites, Texas Jalapeno Cranberry Bread.
 And since it’s hand crafted and comes with a cute little spoon, it would make a great gift.